rudin-jiang/QuantumChemistryCpp/Project#02/README.md

 ## Why Encapsulate Matrix Class

 [Encapsulation](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)) is used to hide the values or state of a structured data object inside a class.
 The ability to hide the details from the user of your code and encapsulate everything under a clear interface is a great advantage.
-For users of `Matrix` class,
+For users of  `Matrix` class, they only need to know how to use the class, and don't care how the class are implemented.
+From the perspective of developing large programs, encapsulating a class has the following two additional benefits.

-1. 暴露出在我们的项目中更常用的接口，比如生成函数可以定义更常用的。可以实现更优雅的接口。
+1. We can design the interfaces that are commonly used in the project according to the needs of the project.
-2. 封装最重要的优势是，只要接口不变，实现方式可以随意修改。比如在这个项目中，我将用 `eigen` 来实现矩阵的具体操作，将来如果过发现需要提升矩阵运算的速度，可以将内部实现换成`mkl`之类的。
+2. We can modify the implementation as long as the interface remains the same.
+In this program, [Eigen package](https://eigen.tuxfamily.org/index.php) is applied to implement the `Matrix` class.
+In the future, other packages like [Intel Math Kernel Library](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html#gs.g2e3e9) will be considered to improve the computational speed if necessary.
+At that time, we do not need to modify the code other than the `Matrix` class.

 ## Designing Interface
 Designing an interface is a job that requires experience accumulation, and many aspects need to be considered.